 Generation Z (born between the mid-1990s and early-2000s) is emerging quickly as a powerful economic force that both major brands and small businesses can no longer ignore.
 They already command $44 billion in spending power and in 2020, Gen Z will represent 40 percent of all consumer purchases.
 Furthermore, 93 percent of parents say their Gen Z kids influence their own spending decisions.

 Gen Z is vocal and empowered.
 They yearn to express their individuality and share who they are and what they know by voicing their opinions.
 In many ways, this is a marketer’s dream.

-In order to connect with this demographic, your marketing approach should be experiential.
+To connect with this demographic, your marketing approach should be experiential.
 Experiential marketing brings your brand directly to your target consumers, involving them in real-time immersion…and Gen Z loves this type of direct engagement.
 They are savvy, discriminating and they expect transparency and authenticity from brands.
 Once they see value in a brand, they will remain tremendously loyal.
-In fact, two-thirds of Gen Z’ers in college say that once they fall in love with a brand, they’ll support it for many years.
+Two-thirds of Gen Z’ers in college say that once they fall in love with a brand, they’ll support it for many years.

 When it comes to your campus activation, there are many options to consider:

 The goals of your campus experiential campaign should be to attract an audience, generate buzz and awareness, and create brand evangelists and loyalists.
 In order to get to that level of loyalty though, you need to create an experience that is unique, meaningful, and mindful of what matters to them.